OrganicGUARD for Urban Greening & Public Tree Projects

 Reduced risk of trunk damage from maintenance equipment

 No plastic removal.
-No long-term soil or public-space liability.
+No long-term plastic residues in soil or public spaces.

 OrganicGUARD is installed at planting to create a clean, durable, and low-maintenance protection zone around young trees.